You can Save Money and Stay Healthy and be able to afford the best foods for you and your family.

 I am by no means a health expert.
 But, I have learned much over the years from watching my dad have a heart attack at a very young age and then eventually having a heart transplant.
 I didn’t want to end up that way.
 So, my journey began then when I was in my early 20’s.
 I am now a woman over 50 at a healthy weight, strong, and taking no medications.

 I have stumbled over the years and learned from my mistakes, but I always seem to come back to a healthy way of eating and living.

 What finally changed my look on staying healthy:

-After every test that could be run, many medical bills and money out of my pocket, I was told I just had heartburn and that my B12 was really low.
+After every test that could be run, many medical bills, and money out of my pocket, I was told I just had heartburn and that my B12 was really low.
 What?!?
-The doctor’s solution was to take meds the rest of my life which basically gave me free reign to eat anything I wanted to eat.
+The doctor’s solution was to take meds for the rest of my life which basically gave me free rein to eat anything I wanted to eat.

 Mr. G started a walking program and has dropped about 40 pounds too!